JasonEngbrecht/pendulum-data-analysis/README.md

   - Semi-minor axis
   - Rotation angle
   - Eccentricity
-- **Vertically stacked plots**: All plots are stacked vertically with synchronized x-axes for easy comparison
+- **Optimized plot layout**: All plots are stacked vertically with:
+  - No plot titles for a cleaner appearance
+  - X-axis tick labels only on the bottom plot
+  - X-axis title ("Time (seconds)") only on the bottom plot
+  - Synchronized x-axes for easy comparison across parameters
+  - Minimal spacing between plots for more efficient use of screen space
-- **Synchronized navigation**: Zoom or pan on any plot and all other plots will maintain the same x-axis range
+- **Synchronized navigation**: Zoom or pan on any plot and all other plots maintain the same x-axis range
 - **Customizable views**: Enable/disable specific plots through checkboxes
 - **Interactive plots**: Zoom, pan, and save plots with built-in controls
 - **Future analysis tools**: Curve fitting capabilities coming soon